GDC-ConsumerEdge/parameter-store/README.md

 ### Build Image

-We will build a docker image and push to an Artifact Registry in the target deployment GCP project.
-Please make sure the Artifact Registry is available and GCP account running the build script has sufficient permission to push image to it.
+We will build a Docker image and push to an Artifact Registry in the target deployment GCP project.
+Please make sure the Artifact Registry is available and the GCP account running the build script has sufficient permissions to push images to it.

 1. Clone this project and go to the project workspace